aplus-services/lyrae-15/README.md

 # LYRÆ

-This is Lyrae distribution from APLUS
+This is Lyrae distribution from APLUS.

 ## Getting Started